openservicemesh/osm/docs/content/docs/install/uninstallation_guide.md

 1. Namespace annotations, including but not limited to `openservicemesh.io/monitored-by`
 1. Custom resource definitions ([CRDs](https://github.com/openservicemesh/osm/tree/main/charts/osm/crds))
 1. Vault resources provided by the user
+1. The namespace in which OSM was installed